 The town had received close to $200,000 in reimbursements for "wear and tear and hours," Murphy told the Reformer.

 FEMA will give the Highway Department a certain percentage of a set fee for the equipment and services, Murphy said.
 He thought it was close to 90 percent.

 "During the year we kept the cash flow (in the general fund)," he said.
 "Now we have a better handle on it."

 Purchasing a tractor was delayed due to Tropical Storm Irene as well as other prior setbacks.
 During Irene, the town had used money from the Highway Department budget for flood recovery purposes, so the purchase was put on hold until now.

 Highway Department Supervisor Bill Hunt attended the meeting to discuss the purchase.
-He said it was "a great piece of machinery" and making the purchase would save the department and town a lot of money.

 Murphy talked about how fewer men would be required for some of the jobs it will be used for.
 That would free employees up for other work and save time.